TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 <br />

 Hello hackers!
 Today we’ll tackle the Return Machine, an Easy Difficulty Windows challenge.
-We’ll start by enumerating a printer admin panel and capturing credentials through a listener when testing the server address field.
+We’ll start by enumerating a printer admin panel and capturing LDAP credentials through a listener when testing the server address field.
 With those credentials, we’ll access SMB shares and then use Evil-WinRM to gain access to the system as the svc-printer user.
 Once inside, we’ll discover that this user is part of the Server Operators group, allowing us to create and manage services.
 We’ll upload a reverse shell executable, configure a malicious service, and restart it to get a shell as NT AUTHORITY\SYSTEM, fully owning the machine.

 <br />